BubbleOKAN: A Physics-Informed Interpretable Neural Operator for High-Frequency Bubble Dynamics: Conclusions

 \section{Conclusions}

-Bubble dynamics plays a critical role in many scientific and engineering domains, where rapid and accurate modeling is essential for understanding phase interactions and energy transfer in multiphase systems.
-While well-characterized by mathematical models such as the Rayleigh--Plesset and Keller--Miksis equations, the lack of efficient prediction methods for multi-bubble simulations limits its applicability in real-time and in-situ scenarios.
-In this paper, we propose a physics-informed neural operator model, BubbleONet, which leverages the function approximation capabilities of DeepONet to model macroscopic bubble dynamics.
-The framework accommodates bubbles governed by both the Rayleigh-Plesset equation and Keller-Miksis equation, and handles scenarios involving single and multiple initial radii.
-Key findings include: \begin{enumerate} \item The implementation of the Rowdy activation function effectively addresses spectral bias, enabling the model to accurately predict bubble dynamics across a wide range of pressure amplitudes and frequencies. \item A comparison between single-step and two-step training techniques for BubbleONet demonstrates that the two-step approach significantly enhances the training process.
-It achieves faster convergence while maintaining comparable accuracy across validation, interpolation, and extrapolation scenarios. \item The model is more sensitive to the frequency of the pressure than to its amplitude.
-Both training methods can capture natural and driving frequencies when extrapolating over amplitude; however, they struggle to predict accurately when extrapolating over frequency. \end{enumerate} Despite its promising performance, the model exhibits several limitations that warrant further investigation.
-Notably, it currently fails to accurately capture bubble dynamics excited at its resonance frequency, which limits its current applicability in general turbulent flows, where a broad band spectrum of exciting frequencies, including the resonant frequency, is typically present.
-Further, its predictive capability remains constrained to the time domain represented in the training data, resulting in significant errors when evaluated on out-of-distribution samples.
-Ongoing research aims to address these challenges by improving the model’s adaptability and generalization to unseen scenarios.
+High-frequency bubble dynamics plays an important role in many scientific and engineering domains, where rapid and accurate modeling is essential for understanding phase interactions and energy transfer in multiphase systems.
+While mathematical models such as the Rayleigh--Plesset and Keller--Miksis equations provide a well-characterized description of bubble dynamics, the lack of efficient prediction methods for multi-bubble simulations limits their applicability in real-time and in-situ scenarios.
+In this work, we employed a physics-informed two-step DeepONet model, which leverages the function approximation capabilities of DeepONet to model bubble dynamics.
+The framework accommodates bubbles governed by both the Rayleigh-Plesset and Keller-Miksis equations and handles scenarios involving single and multiple initial radii.
+In particular, we solved bubble dynamics over a large range of amplitudes (\( [1,10] \times 10^5 \) Pa) and frequencies (\( [200,2000] \times 10^6 \) KHz), representing a wide range of physically realistic scenarios.
+Our key findings show that the Rowdy activation function effectively mitigates spectral bias, enabling accurate prediction of bubble dynamics across varying pressure amplitudes and frequencies.
+The two-step training approach improves efficiency, achieving faster convergence while maintaining comparable accuracy in validation, interpolation, and extrapolation.
+The model is more sensitive to driving frequency than amplitude, capturing natural and driving frequencies when extrapolating over amplitude but facing challenges with frequency extrapolation.
+While these findings hold for the two-step DeepONet architecture, several important insights emerge for the proposed \textit{two-step DeepOKAN} framework: \begin{enumerate} \item The proposed two-step DeepOKAN framework leverages the KAN architecture, providing parametric efficiency and interpretability absent in equivalent MLP-based models.
+However, the KAN architecture still exhibits spectral bias similar to MLPs. \item To address high-frequency spectral bias, we introduce a strategy that continually trains the trunk network, improving generalization across a range of frequencies and pressure amplitudes.
+This procedure can be extended to other problems without loss of generality using the KAN architecture. \item Although the RBF basis \cite{abueidda2025deepokan} is computationally efficient, it is limited in learning high-frequency phenomena such as bubble dynamics.
+We therefore employ a spline basis in the trunk network for improved training performance, while RBF is used in the branch network.
+In the two-step framework, the trunk network constructs the basis to represent high-frequency dynamics accurately, and the branch network weights this basis according to the input pressure distribution.
+The branch network’s quality is dependent on the trunk network, given the sequential training procedure. \end{enumerate}